On the cohomology of p-adic analytic spaces, II: The $C_{\rm st}$-conjecture: Introduction

 $\bullet$ an interpretation (Proposition~\ref{baco3}) of ${\rm ht}({\mathbb W})$ for a qBC ${\mathbb W}$ as the rank of ${\rm Hom}_{\rm VS}({\mathbb W},\Bdr)$ (i.e. a {\it categorification} of the height ${\rm ht}$),

-$\bullet$ a dichotomy (Proposition~\ref{pos5}) that tells us what happens if the sequence associated to the diagram is not exact on the right.
+$\bullet$ results on $(\varphi,N)$-modules (Lemma~\ref{quasi121}) and BC's (Proposition~\ref{lacompagnie}) that tell us what happens if the sequence associated to the diagram is not exact on the right.

-It is in this dichotomy that we use in an essential way that the degrees of involved cohomology groups are $\leq r$: this implies that the slopes of Frobenius on Hyodo-Kato cohomology are $\leq r$.
+It is in the application of Lemma~\ref{quasi121} that we use in an essential way that the degrees of involved cohomology groups are $\leq r$: this implies that the slopes of Frobenius on Hyodo-Kato cohomology are $\leq r$.